GoogleChrome/developer.chrome.com/site/en/blog/origin-trial-troubleshooting/index.md

 {% endAside %}

-### The origin trial is available in your region {: #region}
+### The origin trial is available for the current user {: #user}

-Not all origin trials are supported in all geographical regions.
+Some origin trials are unavailable to certain users, even if a valid token is provided.

-If a trial isn't supported in your region, Chrome DevTools will display a `TrialNotAllowed` warning:
+If a trial isn't available for the current user, Chrome DevTools will display a `TrialNotAllowed` warning:

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/jToK0McIe9AgqCS3rymo.png", alt="Chrome DevTools
 origin trials information in the Application panel showing TrialNotAllowed warning", width="800", height="424" %}

+Information about usage restrictions and availability will be provided for each origin trial.

+As with any web platform feature, you should use [feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) to confirm that an origin trial feature is supported before you use it.

 ### Origin trial usage restrictions haven't been exceeded {: #usage-restrictions}